dagger/dagger/docs/learn/1005-what_is_cue.md

   Name: "Bob Smith"
   Email: "bob@smith.com"
   Age: 42
-  // Job: "Carptenter" // would result in an error
+  // Job: "Carpenter" // would result in an error
 }

 // output in YAML: